Wolf3s/xbmc4xbox-python/python/Doc/library/multiprocessing.rst

 Authentication keys
 ~~~~~~~~~~~~~~~~~~~

-When one uses :meth:`Connection.recv`, the
-data received is automatically
+When one uses :meth:`Connection.recv`, the data received is automatically
 unpickled.
 Unfortunately unpickling data from an untrusted source is a security
 risk.
 Therefore :class:`Listener` and :func:`Client` use the :mod:`hmac` module
 to provide digest authentication.

-An authentication key is a string which can be thought of as a password: once a
+An authentication key is a byte string which can be thought of as a
-connection is established both ends will demand proof that the other knows the
+password: once a connection is established both ends will demand proof
-authentication key.
-(Demonstrating that both ends are using the same key does
+that the other knows the authentication key.
+(Demonstrating that both
-**not** involve sending the key over the connection.)
+ends are using the same key does **not** involve sending the key over
+the connection.)

 If authentication is requested but no authentication key is specified then the
 return value of ``current_process().authkey`` is used (see
 :class:`~multiprocessing.Process`).
-This value will be automatically inherited by
+This value will automatically inherited by
 any :class:`~multiprocessing.Process` object that the current process creates.
 This means that (by default) all processes of a multi-process program will share
 a single authentication key which can be used when setting up connections